FoodyFood/relearning-cpp-after-13-years/README.md

 Dont look too closely, learning in progress.

-The files are numbered by days, but they are non sequiter and few and far, this is not calendar time.
+The files are numbered by days, but they are non sequitur and few and far, this is not calendar time.